 With the advantage of having an Olympic size swimming pool, students not only get to enjoy the pool during free times, they will also be able to participate in taking barre in the pool.

-IPAC Students enrolled in Session I or Session II will perform at Kennedy Plaza on the boardwalk in Atlantic City.
-Students will also perform for their parents at the end of the session.
+IPAC Students enrolled in Session I and Session II will perform at Kennedy Plaza on the boardwalk in Atlantic City.

 - Ballet Technique